 - Government reporting

-All HSA contributions made via transfers within Online Banking will be coded as “current year” contributions.
+All HSA contributions made via transfers within Digital Banking will be coded as “current year” contributions.
 If you wish to make a contribution to your HSA for the previous tax year prior to April 15th, please visit your local branch and speak with a Personal Banker.

 Taxpayers can find out more about HSAs here: